Yamagata Prefecture is the number one consumer of konjac in Japan! Is boiled konjac the most popular recipe?

 It is said to have a detoxifying effect, and people have long enjoyed eating konjac as a way to cleanse the body of unnecessary toxins

-the mannan contained in konjac is said to be one of the most effective dietary fibers at preventing and eliminating the production of harmful substances.
+is contained in konjac"mannan,", is considered to be highly effective among dietary fibers in preventing and eliminating the formation of harmful substances.

 You may have heard something like "Mannan ○○○~♪" in some product advertisements